kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/new-website-2020-inspiration/index.md

 In design this could be anything unusual, things the viewer wouldn’t expect.
 Something funny on a serious website or something not correctly placed.
 Ideas you wouldn’t expect in a given context.

-I hid multiple easter eggs around the website for the unworldliness and unconventional and added one idea I never saw on the internet before.
-I’ll reveal one of the Easter Eggs: You can click on any date and switch between English, German and Japanese format.
+I hid multiple _easter eggs_ around the website for the unworldliness and unconventional and added one idea I never saw on the internet before.
+I’ll reveal one of them: You can click on any date and switch between English, German and Japanese format.
 Your selection is remembered.
 But there are more hidden secrets around the site.
 Happy searching!

 ### Seijaku – Tranquility (静寂)